anguta/shell/README.md

 invalid arguments to `ls` when you run it, for example), the shell does not have to worry about that (rather, the program will print its own error messages and exit).

-### Miscellaneous Hints

-Remember to get the **basic functionality** of your shell working before worrying about all of the error conditions and end cases.
-For example, first get a single command running (probably first a command with no arguments, such as `ls`).

-Next, add built-in commands.
-Then, try working on redirection.

-At some point, you should make sure your code is robust to white space of various kinds, including spaces (` `) and tabs (`\t`).
-In general, the user should be able to put variable amounts of white space before and after commands, arguments, and various operators; however, the redirection operator does not require whitespace.

-Check the return codes of all system calls from the very beginning of your work.
-This will often catch errors in how you are invoking these new system calls.
-It's also just good programming sense.

-Beat up your own code!
-You are the best (and in this case, the only) tester of this code.
-Throw lots of different inputs at it and make sure the shell behaves well.
-Good code comes through testing; you must run many different tests to make sure things work as desired.
-Don't be gentle -- other users certainly won't be.